 I’ve always been bad at languages.
 I barely made it through high school Spanish and have forgotten all the French I hired a tutor to teach me.
 I’m cursed.
 Or so I thought until I became friends with Benny Lewis from Fluent in 3 Months.
 Benny has mastered a method for learning languages that has helped me break languages down into smaller, more easily learnable parts.
-With his help, I’ve remembered a lot of my Spanish, learned Thai, and know some Swedish.
+With his help, I’ve remembered a lot of my Spanish, learned Thai, and picked up some Swedish.

 Today, I turn the blog over to Benny (who just published a book on language learning) to share how you can learn the basics of any language for your next trip.
-Knowing just a few basic phrases goes a long way when you travel and put you in the good graces of the locals.
+Knowing just a few basic phrases goes a long way when you travel and puts you in the good graces of the locals.

-Way too often, we arrive in a country and think to ourselves “Man, I wish I took some time to learn the basics of this language before I got here!”
-Or, maybe you think anything less than mastering the language is not useful enough to invest time in.
-But even if you only have a month or a week before your trip, or even if you fly out tomorrow, you still have time learn some basics of the local language.
+Way too often, we arrive in a country and think to ourselves, “Man, I wish I took some time to learn the basics of this language before I got here!”
+Or maybe you think anything less than mastering the language is not useful enough to invest time in.
+But even if you only have a month or a week before your trip, or even if you fly out tomorrow, you still have time to learn some basics of the local language.
 You only need a short period of time to master a few key words and phrases.
 And no, you don’t need to be a language genius to pick up the basics fast.

 Here are four steps to basic fluency:

 A huge mistake many people make is trying to take on too much at once.
 Having high goals and wanting to become fluent in a language, or even mastering it someday, is a noble goal, but this isn’t going to help you right now with your looming travel plans.

 To be successful in learning what you need for your trip, you need as much specificity as possible.
 I’m lucky enough to typically have three whole months before a trip, in which I can devote most of my days to learning a language, and that makes fluency a realistic target.